 Holiday Handmade Cavalcade

 The NY Handmade Cavalcade joins forces with the Etsy Market for one weekend only—the weekend of Small Business Saturday, naturally—to hold an online-only market, with nearly 70 vendors peddling jewelry, clothing, housewares, kids’ stuff and much more.
 In addition to being able to access the market from anywhere in the world, shoppers will be able to browse many more goods than they would in person.
 You can also “meet” the makers, see where they work and hear the stories behind their products.

 LeFrak Center, Prospect Park, Brooklyn

 Flatbush-based cultural organization Caribbeing extends its promotion of all things Caribbean to Prospect Park’s LeFrak Center for the month of December.
 Vendors offer handmade goods, including jewelry, artwork, ornaments and spice mixes, that reflect their Caribbean heritage.
 To see and hear Caribbeing’s head, Shelley Worrell, talk about serving the community, check out this All in NYC: Portrait video.

 Fort Hamilton Holiday Market

-At the intersection of Dyker Heights and Bay Ridge you’ll find this one-night-only event at the Fort Hamilton military base, featuring a tree lighting ceremony, carousel rides and a holiday market.
+This one-night-only event, at the Fort Hamilton military base just south of Bay Ridge, features a tree-lighting ceremony, music and a holiday market.
 Local craftspeople sell their creations, and there are food options as well.
-The entire evening is family friendly, including the opportunity to take pictures with Santa.
 The event is free to enter but registration is required.